-How to Build Wooden Steps, Landing, or Deck
+How to Build Wooden Steps or Decks

 DIY Decks and Steps

-10 Steps to Build Your Own Steps (or Deck)
+10 "Steps" to Build Your Own Steps (or Deck)

 - Read all the steps first, then plan things out.